rishabh-parekh/studyup/README.md

   This will create a local copy of the website template in the folder `site-1`

+Open the Website in **Atom** or any other editor.
 The website has the following structure.

 *Note: If you don't have tree, install tree using `brew install tree`

     $cd site-1